JonathanWbn/schort/README.md

 I thought it would be fun to have my own URL shortener.
 The good slugs are already gone at [bit.ly](https://bitly.com/) or [tinyurl.com](https://tinyurl.com/), so I get a fresh start here.

-The name is an abbreviation for "beautiful link".
+The name is a German take on "short", as in "short link".

 ### Stack